airyhq/airy/docs/docs/guides/operations.md

 If the `defaultDashboardsEnabled` is set to true you can find the default dashboards under `/grafana/dashboards`

+For Redis we recommend to import this (dashboard)[https://grafana.com/grafana/dashboards/763].

 ### Monitoring with alerts

 Access the Alertmanager under `/alertmanager`.